hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 Weight: 1.7 kg
 Area inner tent: 2.6 m²

 The Niak 1.5 is the latest yellow label tent from Hilleberg.
-If you need more space than in the Hilleberg Enan e.g. if there is a longer rain period where you have to sit in the tent.
-It can accommodate up to 2 persons and has a vestibule to store your gear.
-If you need a spacious 3-season tent for solo or 2-person use then the Niak 1.5 could be a good choice if you are looking for a tent with low weight.
+If you need more space than in the Hilleberg Enan e.g. if there is a longer rain period where you have to sit in the tent or if you want to take your dog with you.
+The Hilleberg Niak 1.5 is more a 1 person than a 2-person tent and comes with a vestibule to store your gear.
+If you need a spacious solo 3-season tent then the Niak 1.5 could be a good choice if you are looking for a tent with low weight.
+Alternatively, I would choose the MSR Hubba Hubba NX which is also less pricey and offers slightly more room.

 <a href="http://www.hikeventures.com/deals/#hilleberg+niak"><button class="btn btn-danger">Compare prices</button></a>